Complementary and Alternative Therapies

 Regulation of complementary therapists

 In Australia, State and Territory governments regulate complementary therapists.
 This means that the laws differ between the states.
 If a consumer complains about the care they receive from a CAM therapist, the police, the courts or a health review board can investigate.
+In the ACT, all health care workers, including complementary therapists, must follow the Code of Conduct for Health Care Workers and may be investigated by the ACT Human Rights Commission.

 The complementary therapy industry in Australia is largely self-regulated.
 Many complementary therapists are affiliated with a professional association which usually have minimum training and professional standard requirements.
 However, membership is usually voluntary, which means there is no legal obligation and little regulation of the claims made by practitioners or the treatment they provide.